Real estate calculators and rental market data

 San Francisco, CA

 Some of the highest rents in the country and tenant protections that could fill a law school textbook.
-The regulations are intense, the compliance costs are real, and people still line up to live here anyway.
+The regulations are intense, compliance costs are real, and people still line up to live here anyway.
 Understand both sides of that equation before you buy.

 20 zip codes